project WORLDVIEW choice info copyright 2022 Home

 opportunity cost--an economics concept that puts the cost of resources used in a certain way at the value of what these resources could have brought in or produced if they had instead been used in some alternative way (deemed to be the best).
 It represents the most highly valued opportunity forfeited when a choice is made.

 pay as you go, energy and environmental connection -- instead of borrowing in the form of basing an economy on energy from fossil fuels / nonrenewable resources, an economy could be based on renewable energy that is continually being replenished as Earth intercepts solar energy.
 So no “energy debts” are incurred.
-Similarly, basing an economy on sustainable, environmentally sound activities would mean that no “ecological debts” are incurred.
+Similarly, basing an economy on sustainable, environmentally sound activities would mean that no or minimal ecological debt is incurred.

 permissiveness -- a liberal orientation adopted by some in positions of authority in which those who might otherwise be dominated and controlled are instead granted considerable freedom as to how they can behave, and behavior that some might see as a transgression is instead viewed with leniency.